 Lots of BBQ makers offer a portable or “tailgating” model.
 The problem with many of them, though, is that they are SO small, it’s hardly worth bothering.

 Tailgating and camping are social activities, and you’ll usually want to cook enough to share.
-The Traeger Tailgater has a 300 square inch cooking surface – enough for two whole chickens, a few racks of ribs, or up to 12 burgers.
+The Traeger Tailgater has 300 square inches of cooking surface – enough for two whole chickens, a few racks of ribs, or up to 12 burgers.

 If it’s so big, though, how can it be portable?
 The legs easily fold down, reducing the height from 36 inches to about 20.
 That means you can operate it right off the back of your truck or on a table.
 Just know that it still weighs 62 pounds empty, so you’ll need some help moving it around.